 This Intro-to-Anthropology class was about the ideas of race and culture.
 We used the chapter on “Culture” in Through the Lens of Anthropology, but with supplementary material to contextualize how the concept of culture emerged from earlier ideas about race as well as the colonial context of anthropology.
 This material was for Introduction to Anthropology 2020.

-In this chapter, Muckle and González introduce us to how anthropology uses the idea of culture.
+In this chapter, Muckle and González introduce how anthropology uses the idea of culture.
 The concept of culture is perhaps the biggest contribution of anthropology to the understanding of human life.
 However, it is impossible to understand the importance of culture without understanding the context into which it was introduced, in comparison to how people explained human behavior before the idea of culture.
 Understanding this context will enable us to best see culture as an anti-concept, introduced against racist biological determinism.
 This is why I have titled this post “Race and Culture.”
-First, we will deal with some history and understand how the idea of race came to be so prevalent.
-Then, we will talk about the relatively revolutionary notion of culture as an explanatory framework.
+First, we deal with some history and understand how the idea of race came to be so prevalent.
+Then, we talk about the relatively revolutionary notion of culture as an explanatory framework.

 In terms of understanding the concept of culture, I draw on Muckle and González, but I also introduce some ideas from one of my mentors, the brilliant Haitian anthropologist Michel-Rolph Trouillot.
-I will attempt to encapsulate ideas from two of Trouillot’s essays: “Anthropology and the Savage Slot” together with “Adieu Culture: A New Duty Arises”
+I attempt to encapsulate ideas from two of Trouillot’s essays: “Anthropology and the Savage Slot” together with “Adieu Culture: A New Duty Arises”